devnomadic/devnomadic.github.io/_posts/2025-06-08-remote-development-environment.md

 - **Portable monitor** - For dual-screen setups in coworking spaces
 - **Mechanical keyboard** - Compact 60% or TKL for travel
 - **Wireless mouse** - Better ergonomics than trackpad for long sessions
+- **Physical Notebook** - Always handy to scribble thoughts and diagrams.
+I prefer an A5 Moleskine (Graph Paper)

 ## Software Stack